alvinxhan/Phydelity/README.md

   Method II: If your machine is **NOT** connected via an academic domain but you can verify that you are an academic user.
     * To be added.

-* Download and install PhyCLIP
+* Download and install Phydelity.
 ```
 $ cd /path/to/Phydelity-master/
 $ python setup install